Published on March 8, 2016

-To meet the outlined NGSS standards, instruct students to fill out a new Remix section in their Invention Logs (pg.
-11 and 12) every time a variable is changed and tested.
+To meet the outlined NGSS standards, instruct students to fill out a new REMIX section in their Invention Logs (Invention Log pg.11 and 12) every time a variable is changed and tested.
 If you are do not plan to adhere to the NGSS standards, allow students more flexibility and exploratory pathways during this phase of the design process.

 PROTOTYPE # 2 (AND MORE...)

 This is the opportunity to experiment with fixes and improvements.
-As students make changes to their inventions, make sure they are documenting in their Invention Logs how their prototypes are changing and the results (good and bad).
+Record data from your invention’s first full-length trial.
+Did the invention gather data well?
+Does it seem accurate?
+How does it compare to their predictions?
+As students make changes to improve their inventions, make sure they are documenting in their Invention Guides how their prototypes are changing and the results (good and bad).

-Continue the Remix phase (and remind students to Play with their updated inventions) until the prototype is able to meet the criteria for success, or until the allotted time runs out.
-If you need more advice on how to conduct and provide prompts in the Remix phase, read through the Invention Advisor section (p.
+Continue the Remix phase and continue to record data from each new trial until the contraption is able to meet the criteria for success, or until the allotted time runs out.
+If you need more advice on how to conduct and provide prompts in the Remix phase, read through the Being an Invention Advisor section (pg.
 36 of the STEAM Student Set Teacher’s Guide).

 LITTLEBITS INVENTION CYCLE: REMIX